-Image courtesy of the Iowa Agriculture & Food Security Team.
+Image courtesy of the Great Basin Ecological Forecasting II Team.

-During the spring 2019 term of NASA’s DEVELOP National Program, participants used geospatial data and technologies to investigate, analyze, and monitor several issues around the world.
-Some of the topics explored throughout the term included agriculture, biodiversity, invasive species, changing ecologies, fire, natural disasters, water resources, and urbanization.
+During the spring 2020 term of NASA’s DEVELOP National Program, participants used geospatial data and technologies to investigate, analyze, and monitor several issues around the world.
+Some of the topics explored throughout the term included air quality, drought, flooding, habitat restoration and management, land cover change, urbanization, water resources and quality, and wildfires.
 Each project completed by a DEVELOP team is conducted in partnership with agencies or organizations local to the study area.
 Fundamental to the analytical and geospatial component of each of these projects is NASA Earth science remote sensing data.
-Several of these projects used data distributed by the Land Processes Distributed Active Archive Center, including data collected by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor aboard NASA’s Terra satellite, the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor aboard NASA’s Terra and Aqua satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, NASA’s Shuttle Radar Topography Mission (SRTM), which flew aboard the space shuttle Endeavour in 2000, and NASA’s ECOsystem Spaceborne Thermal Radiometer (ECOSTRESS) sensor aboard the International Space Station (ISS).
+Several of these projects used data distributed by the Land Processes Distributed Active Archive Center, including data collected by the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor aboard NASA’s Terra and Aqua satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, and NASA’s Shuttle Radar Topography Mission (SRTM), which flew aboard the space shuttle Endeavour in 2000.

 All projects conducted in the spring term, as well as in past terms, can be found in the DEVELOP archive.

-Watch this video created by the Iowa Agriculture & Food Security DEVELOP team to learn more about their project and how they used NASA Earth science remote sensing data.
+Watch this video created by the Great Basin Ecological Forecasting II DEVELOP team to learn more about their project and how they used NASA Earth science remote sensing data.

 About the NASA DEVELOP National Program